-If you have been injured after being involved in a car accident with a State Farm insured driver, and need to make a claim against State Farm, or if you have insurance with State Farm and have been involved in an accident, it is very important to get a legal consultation before speaking with any claims adjuster about your claim.
+If you have been injured after being involved in a car accident in New Orleans Louisiana or surrounding areas with a State Farm insured driver, and need to make a claim against State Farm, or if you have insurance with State Farm and have been involved in an accident, it is very important to get a legal consultation from an experienced New Orleans attorney before speaking with any claims adjuster about your claim.

-How to Open a Claim with State Farm:
+How to Open a Claim with State Farm in New Orleans Louisiana:

 The claim will then be assigned to a property damage adjuster and a liability adjuster.
 If State Farm is your insurance company, it can also be assigned to an adjuster who will handle your uninsured motorist claim or your medical payments claim.